-For Christmas, 1978, he gave Brenda a .22 caliber semiautomatic rifle with a telescopic sight, along with 500 rounds of ammunition.
-A few weeks later she was talking to her friends about having plans to turn her garage into a fortress.
-She also talked about an upcoming event that would be "big" and "will be on television and everything."22 On January 29, she committed her attack on the elementary school.
+For Christmas 1978, Mr. Spencer gave Brenda a .22 caliber semiautomatic rifle with a telescopic sight, along with five hundred rounds of ammunition.
+A few weeks later, she was talking to her friends about having plans to turn her garage into a fortress.
+She also talked about an upcoming event that would be "big" and "will be on television and everything."22 On 29 January, she committed her attack on the elementary school.

 Although there are multiple factors to consider in this case, Brenda seems to belong in the psychopathic category.
-As with other shooters in this category (Drew Golden and Eric Harris), Brenda had a sadistic streak.
-According to Dr. Fast, Brenda's peers "recall her chasing neighborhood strays with a can of lighter fluid, with the intention of soaking their tails and setting them afire."23
+As with other shooters in this category (Drew Golden and Eric Harris), Brenda may have had a sadistic streak.
+According to Dr. Fast, Brenda's peers "recall her chasing neighborhood strays with a can of lighter fluid, with the intention of soaking their tails and setting them afire."23 rabbits, birds, and squirrels (see Does Anyone Like Mondays?
+The Brenda Spencer Murder Case, by Eric D. Hart).
+The source of the report that she at least tried to set cats' tails on fire is unknown; it is possible that Brenda herself started the rumor.
+She was known to brag about things she hadn't done, apparently having a desire to shock people.